 When Linda was having trouble with her washing machine, she found that the cause was a blockage in an underground pipe.
 But her insurers turned down her claim, so she asked us to investigate if their decision was fair.

 Linda’s washing machine wasn’t working.
 She got in touch with a plumber who found that the waste pipe beneath her garden wasn’t flowing from the washing machine properly.
 This meant water was backing up.
 So Linda made a claim.

 Her insurer sent a drainage company to her house to survey the waste pipe.
 They said there was some debris in the pipe, which the drainage company had washed away, so water was flowing again.
 They said that although there were some minor defects in the pipework, the pipe was still serviceable.
 So they said this didn’t amount to damage and turned down Linda’s claim.

 What we said

-Linda's policy covered 'damage', so we decided that the insurer's decision was unfair.
+Linda’s policy covered “damage”, so we decided the insurer’s decision was unfair.
 We told the insurer to repair the damaged section of the pipe, which included replacing the section if needed.